KirillLavrentev/parse_emails_to_postgresql/README.md

 # parse_emails_to_postgresql
-The program reads emails via IMAP, parse them and save necessary info to PostgreSQL.
+The program connects to the specified mailbox via IMAP, reads all messages, parses html-format letters into utf-8, koi8-r, windows-1251 encodings, and saves necessary info to PostgreSQL.
+Necessary info is fields "From","Sent","To", "Subject", message body.

-The program connects to the specified mailbox via IMAP, reads messages and parses html-format letters in utf-8, koi8-r, windows-1251 encodings.
-Then the saved emails are uploaded to PostgreSQL.
+The program is designed as a DAG for AirFlow to run every minute (* * * * \*).